 We know patients and families living with amyotrophic lateral sclerosis, or ALS, make countless personal and medical decisions along each stage of the disease.
-Those decisions can be difficult, confusing and emotional, especially for end-of-life care.
+Those decisions can be challenging and emotional, especially in regard to end-of-life care.

 At Compassus, our goal is to bring clarity to hospice care and offer you compassionate support.
-Our first step is to listen and understand what matters most to you and your family.
-When you feel comfortable sharing you goals and priorities, we can personalize care for the unique challenges of amyotrophic lateral sclerosis.
+Our first step is listening and understanding what matters most to you and your family.
+When you share your goals and priorities, we personalize support to help you make the most of your time together.

 Breathing issues often lead to physical and emotional stress for people with ALS.
 A time may come when you are weighing the benefits and drawbacks of mechanical ventilation, including tracheostomy.
 We’re here to help with whatever choice you make.
 Our personalized care for breathing issues includes: